Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Account Objects/Readme.md

 ## Tasks and Pipes

+>[!Note]
+>In the Snowflake architecture, a task is a database object designed to schedule and automate the execution of a single SQL statement, a stored procedure, or procedural logic.
+Tasks enable the orchestration of recurring data pipelines and administrative operations by executing either on a predefined time based schedule or sequentially as a dependent node within a directed acyclic graph triggered by the successful completion of a predecessor task.

 - Tasks: Schedule SQL statements or stored procedures
 - Pipes: Automate COPY INTO from stages when new files arrive